babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.GIS for .NET.md

 **Images:** SVG, PNG, JPEG, JPG, BMP

 ## Platform Independence
 Aspose.GIS for .NET API's uniform model is based on 100% managed code.
 This API can be used to develop several different types of .NET apps including ASP.NET, WinForms and Windows Services.
-It is easy to use & deploy, and provides the ideal solution to work with geo-spatial information with .NET Framework 4.7 & .NET Standard 2.0.
+It is easy to use & deploy, and provides the ideal solution to work with geo-spatial information with .NET Framework 4.7, .NET Standard 2.0 & Xamarin platforms.

 ## Getting Started with Aspose.GIS for .NET
 Are you ready to give Aspose.GIS for .NET a try?
 Simply execute `Install-Package Aspose.GIS` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.GIS for .NET and want to upgrade the version, please execute `Update-Package Aspose.GIS` to get the latest version.